-The Signs and Causes of Aircraft Vibration
+The Signs and Common Causes of Aircraft Vibration

 With over 24 million general aviation flight hours logged in 2015, being able to properly maintain your aircraft is extremely important.
 Aircraft maintenance consists of everything from having the proper aviation equipment, to being able to track bearing vibration (or monitor vibration overall with a portable vibration analyzer), and ensuring high quality engine and parts are in proper running condition.
+Knowing the common causes of aircraft vibration can go a long way in preventative aircraft maintenance.

 When it comes to signs of aircraft vibration, there is a lot you can be on the look out for before using a portable vibration analyzer.
 While we fully stand behind regularly using portable vibration analyzers to help ensure prime condition of your aircraft, every pilot and aircraft engineer should be able to identify aircraft vibration in other ways too.

-The Signs of Aircraft Vibration: Because pilots are flying their aircraft frequently, they sometimes grow accustom to the vibration and quirks that their particular aircraft exhibits.
+The Signs of Aircraft Vibration: Because pilots are flying their aircraft frequently, they sometimes grow accustomed to the vibration and quirks that their particular aircraft exhibits.
 Sometimes to the point that the vibration is thought of as normal.
 Here are some of the symptoms of high vibration that should be watched for constantly and dealt with immediately:

 If a panel is shaking or vibrating, this is a sure sign of high vibration.